kircherlab/CADD-SV/README.md

 ## CADD-SV – a framework to score the effect of structural variants

-Here we describe CADD-SV, a method to retrieve a wide set of annotations in the range and vicinity of a SV.
-Our tool computes summary statistics and uses a trained linear model to differentiate deleterious from neutral variants.
-We use human and chimpanzee derived alleles as proxy-neutral and contrast them with matched simulated variants as proxy-pathogenic, an approach that has proven powerful in the interpretation of SNVs (CADD).
-We show that CADD-SV-scores correlate with known pathogenic variants in individual genomes and allelic diversity.
+Here, we describe CADD-SV, a method to retrieve a wide set of annotations in the range and vicinity of a SV.
+Our tool computes summary statistics and uses a trained machine learning model to differentiate deleterious from neutral variants.
+In training, we use human and chimpanzee derived alleles as proxy-neutral and contrast them with matched simulated variants as proxy-pathogenic.
+This approach has proven powerful in the interpretation of SNVs (CADD, https://cadd.gs.washington.edu).
+We show that CADD-SV scores correlate with known pathogenic variants in individual genomes and allelic diversity.

 ## Pre-requirements